Rules & Regulations

 Best Ballet / Open / Acro / Gymnastics Performance

 All IDA Outstanding Performance winners will receive a custom social media graphic the week following their event.
-These weekly winners will be in the running to be nominated for the 2021 Industry Dance Awards.
+These weekly winners will be in the running to be nominated for the 2024 Industry Dance Awards.
 At the conclusion of the regional season EnerGy will select one routine for each category to be our official IDA nominee.
-The final IDA Outstanding Performance nominees will be announced in September 2021 on www.industrydanceawards.com.
-The Industry Dance Awards will take place virtually on October 23rd, 2021.
+The final IDA Outstanding Performance nominees will be announced in August 2024 on www.industrydanceawards.com.

 This award is presented to a small group, large group, or line/production from any age or competitive level that the judges decide best represents the entire competition with exceptional talent, choreography and showmanship.
 The winner will receive a custom social media graphic the week following their event.
-All Regional IDA People’s Choice Award winners will be featured on industrydanceawards.com and will be in the running to be selected as a 2021 Top 5 Finalist.
-The weekly IDA People’s Choice Award winner will also be posted on the IDA website for final voting from September 2021 to October 2021.
-The final IDA People’s Choice Award winner will be announced on October 23rd, 2021 at the virtual Industry Dance Awards.
+All Regional IDA People’s Choice Award winners will be featured on industrydanceawards.com and will be in the running to be selected as a 2024 Top 5 Finalist.
+The weekly IDA People’s Choice Award winner will also be posted on the IDA website for final voting from September 2024 to October 2024.
+The final IDA People’s Choice Award winner will be announced at the Industry Dance Awards, date TBA.

 ADJUDICATION AWARDS